Crafty-creates/laura-chege/README.md

 . 🔭 I’m currently working on building applications to improve my skill and knowledge in Kotlin.

-. 🌱 I’m occasionally learning Microsoft technologies: Azure and the Power Platform.
+. 🌱 I’m occasionally learning Microsoft technologies (the Power Platform) and Data Analytics.

 . ⚡ Fun fact: I enjoy being out in nature, love adventure.